 Although not all studies seem to confirm it, yet this idea seems to be very reasonable and most likely also due to other more recent scientific data.

-It is interesting that the delay in the effectiveness of this treatment was similar to that of antidepressant medication.
+It is interesting that the delay in the effectiveness of this treatment was like that of antidepressant medication.

-The same scientists are currently studying other strains of probiotic bacteria that also consume and make GABA in order to find out their influence on GABA concentrations in the brain and behavioural changes in animals.
+The same scientists are currently studying other strains of probiotic bacteria that also consume and make GABA in order to find out their influence on GABA concentrations in the brain and behavioural changes in animals (9).

 However, probiotics can positively influence our brain and nervous system also in other ways.
 A second way that psychobiotics seem to promote mental health is by helping us to balance cortisol levels and reduce the harmful effect of stress which is known to contribute to mood disorders and cognitive problems.